-Freelance writing can be such a solitary occupation.
-Like many of the creative arts, one of the biggest challenges you face is getting useful feedback to improve your writing.
+Trying to improve your writing as a freelancer can be difficult in such a solitary occupation.
+Like many of the creative arts, one of the biggest challenges you face is getting useful feedback.

-Unless you are in a writer’s group that meets regularly to critique each other’s work, you simply type and pray.
+Unless you're in a writer’s group that meets regularly to critique each others work, you simply type and pray.
 When editors buy your work that’s one positive sign that your words are up to snuff.

 But can you ever be satisfied with the status quo?
 Do you sometimes wonder how you can improve your writing?